harvester/harvesterhci.io/kb/2024-02-19/booting_harvester_via_iscsi_ibt.md

 Other storage devices, which are referred to as *non-boot disks*, may also be used in the Harvester ecosystem.

-## Purpose of the Procedure Described in this Document

-It was not originally envisioned that Harvester would be installed and used on systems without a locally boot disk.
-This is in keeping with the philosophy of Hyper-Converged Infrastructure (HCI), which by definition hosts computational capability, storage, and networking all in a single device or set of similar devices operating in a cluster.

-While the notion of a purely Hyper-Converged Infrastructure is very tidy, the real world is messy and contains heterogeneous environments with both Hyper-Converged and non-Hyper-Converged elements.
-Users have expressed interest in having Harvester Hyper-Converged systems be able to make use of non-Hyper-Converged storage.

-These notes desribe a way to do this in a particular limited situation.

-Through Harvester release 1.3.0, no explicit support has been provided for installing Harvester to any type of storage which is not locally attached, nor does it contain any explicit support for booting and running from storage which is not locally attached.

-However, it has been observed that systems with CNAs _might_ in fact permit Harvester to do just this.

-After some experimentation it has been determined that in _certain cases_ it _does_ work, _but_ the boot loader configuration of the installed system must be modified after installation, according to the procedure described in the following sections of this document.

 # Requirements and Limitations

 The procedures described in this document do not apply to all circumstances.